|Policy status:||In Force|

 |Agency:||Bureau of Energy Efficiency|

-The Perform, Achieve, Trade (PAT) scheme is a market-based trading scheme that aims to improve energy efficiency in industries by trading in energy efficiency certificates in the country's eight most energy-intensive sectors.
+The Perform, Achieve, Trade (PAT) scheme is a market-based trading scheme that aims to improve energy efficiency in industries by trading in energy efficiency certificates in the country's most energy-intensive sectors.
+Reductions in specific energy saving targets are given to Designated Consumers (DCs), with the reduction dependent on the DC's level of energy efficiency.
+The targets are set for three year periods.

 Those units that exceed their benchmarks will be issued energy-saving certificates that can then be sold to those units that fail to meet the set targets.